destoer/gb/README.md

 No longer actively worked on,
-C++ rewrite of this code with bug improved accuracy under destoer-emu
+C++ rewrite of this code with improved accuracy under destoer-emu